f1tenth/F110CPSWeek2018/README.md

 ## Installing / Getting started

 ### Compile the project
-The main ROS package (rericha\_racing) is can be compiled using the catkin tool
+The main ROS package (rericha\_racing) can be compiled using the catkin tool

 ```
 cd catkin_ws